For GYA members and alumni only: connect to the group, collaborate and discuss with other members on the GYA-internal Agora platform here.

-The Scientific Excellence Working Group is working together with The InterAcademy Partnership (IAP), ICSU, ALLEA, the JRC, and several European Commission Expert Groups to drive change in the perception and measurement of scientific excellence.
+The Scientific Excellence Working Group continues to work together with the InterAcademy Partnership (IAP), ICS, ALLEA, the JRC, and several European Commission Expert Groups to drive change in the perception and measurement of scientific excellence.
 These collaborations have led to significant results that are impacting policy on a local, regional as well as global level (see the section “outcomes”).

-In 2016, we organised a workshop “Publishing models, assessment, and open science” in Eindhoven, The Netherlands.
-We are currently reworking the results of the workshop, which include a framework of questions and a set of concrete recommendations, for publication.
+- In October 2018, the report from the 2016 workshop on “Publishing models, assessment, and open science” was published, detailing the results of the workshop, which include a framework of questions and a set of concrete recommendations.

 - Participation in “Policy impact of knowledge and knowledge organisations: From understanding impact towards measuring it”, June 2017 (Koen Vermeir)